Prompt users for MFA - AWS IAM Identity Center

 If you’re using an external IdP, the Multi-factor authentication section won't be available.
 Your external IdP manages MFA settings, rather than IAM Identity Center managing them.

-To enable MFA
+To configure MFA

 1. Open the IAM Identity Center console.